yoanisgil/cartero/README.md

 - HTTP_PORT: The port to listen on for incoming connections.
 - KUE_UI_LISTEN_PORT: Kue's UI interface to listen on for incoming connections.
 - KUE_UI_LISTEN_INTERFACE: Kue's UI port to listen on for incoming connections.
-- CR_EMAIL_ATTEMPTS: In case of delivery failure, number of attempts to try before giving up.
+- ATTEMPTS: In case of delivery failure, number of attempts to try before giving up.
-- CR_EMAIL_DELAY: Number of seconds to wait before attempting to send an email.
+- DELAY: Number of seconds to wait before attempting to send an email.
+- SERVER_SHUTDOWN_WAIT_TIME: Number of seconds to wait before forcing the server to shutdown (i.e grant N seconds to gracefully shutdown the service)

 # Starting the worker

 The worker can be started with:

-    $ docker run -e REDIS_PORT=SERVER_PORT -e REDIS_HOST=SERVER_IP -d yoanisgil/cartero  node ./node_modules/babel/lib/_babel-node crakrevenue-worker
+    $ docker run -e REDIS_PORT=SERVER_PORT -e REDIS_HOST=SERVER_IP -d yoanisgil/cartero  node ./node_modules/babel/lib/_babel-node worker

 The same environment variables described above can be used, alone with:

-- SERVER_SHUTDOWN_WAIT_TIME: Number of seconds to wait before shutting down the worker (so that workers get to finish on going operations).
+- WORKER_SHUTDOWN_WAIT_TIME: Number of seconds to wait before shutting down the worker (so that workers get to finish on going operations).
-- CC_RANDOM: Campaign's commander random token.
-- CC_ENCRYPT: Campaign's commander encryption token.
-- CC_TEMPLATE_ID: Campaign's commander template id.

-# Building the Docker image

-The projet provides a Dockerfile which states how the application must be built.
-To do so, just run:

-    $ docker build -t yoanisgil/cartero .

-and provided that you have sufficient permissions, and that the new image works as expected, you can push to Docker Hub:

-    $ docker push yoanisgil/cartero

 # Development